tcarrel2016/Drone-Auto/README.md

 Notes:
   Not all libraries are used.
-  Not all prerequisites are included in this repository
+  Not all prerequisites are included in this repository.
+  Latest program can be found at: Drone-Auto/droneControl-no-input